LilithTundrus/e621-API-Docs/docs/Blips.md

 ### Show

-Show a blip by its ID
+Show a blip by ID

 Base URL is `https://e621.net/blip/show.json`